Inventoryframework/inventoryframework.github.io/Classes and Settings/BP_PreviewActor.md

 ==- Notes regarding <span style="color:violet">**ChildActorComponent**</span>'s

-There is currently no way to disable <span style="color:brown">**BeginPlay**</span>, where as with Actor's you can with a ExposedOnSpawn boolean at the beginning of your BeginPlay logic.
-If you have any logic connected to your <span style="color:brown">**BeginPlay**</span>, you will need to find a way to disable it for the preview.
+1. There is currently no way to disable <span style="color:brown">**BeginPlay**</span>, where as with Actor's you can with a ExposedOnSpawn boolean at the beginning of your BeginPlay logic.
+If you have any logic connected to your <span style="color:brown">**BeginPlay**</span>, you will need to find a way to disable it for the preview if there's any logic you don't want the preview to run.
+2. If possible, avoid <span style="color:violet">**ChildActorComponent**</span>'s.
+They are extremely prone to bugs and odd behaviour, and they don't seem to play well with networking.

 ===